goto40/self-dsl/docs/xtext_xtend.md

 A method (used as extension of not) can be marked with the keyword "__dispatch__".
-If such a method is defined multiple times with different specialized types as argument, the correct version of the method if called depending what object is passed (runtime polymorphy).
+If such a method is defined multiple times with different specialized types as argument, the correct version of the method if called depending what object is passed (runtime polymorphism).
 The code behaves if an "if obj instanceof TYPE" is called to determine which version has to be called.